Mark Alban

-Mark Timothy Alban MBBS, DRCOG, MRCGP (born 19 April 1966) is an English medical doctor and former first-class cricketer.
+Mark Timothy Alban (born 19 April 1966) is an English medical doctor and former first-class cricketer.

 Born at Kendal, Westmorland, Alban studied at Sedbergh School and Jesus College, Cambridge, playing first-class cricket during his studies for the university cricket club.
 Alban made his first-class debut for the university against Nottinghamshire at Fenner's in 1989, with him playing two further first-class matches in that season against Sussex at Hove and Oxford University at Lord's.
 He scored a total of 134 runs at an average of 33.50, with a high score of 86, which came against Oxford University.

 Alban is now a general practitioner in Bristol.